Heonozis/obr-battle-tracker/store.md

 To add healing/damage enter a value in third input and press `+` button for healing and `-` button for damage.

+Dead or unconcious characters and monsers are crossed from initiative list.

 You can move through the initiative order by clicking the arrow icon in the top of the extension popover.

 **Support**